saibotd/tp-auto-kbbl/readme.md

 ## Warning

-`tp-auto-kbbl` works mostly like a keylogger does (requires root to capture keyboard system-wide events).
+`tp-auto-kbbl` works similar to a keylogger (requires root to capture keyboard events system-wide).
 Always be sure to check the source code.

 ## Usage